-I am an associate professor of educational technology, from Egypt, and currently work at the Department of Instructional & Learning Technology, College of Education, Sultan Qaboos University, Sultanate of Oman.
+I am an associate professor of educational technology at South Valley University, Egypt.
 I received my Ph.D. degree in educational technology from the University of Hull, UK, in 2003.
-I worked at the Arab Open University, Oman, South Valley University, Egypt, and Partners for Competitive Egypt project, funded by the USAID Egypt.
+I worked at Sultan Qaboos University, Oman, the Arab Open University, Oman, and Partners for Competitive Egypt project, funded by the USAID Egypt.
 I have more than 10 years of experience in teaching and research in the fields of e-learning, distance education, and multimedia and published many papers in refereed journals and international conferences.
 I received many regional and international awards for my contribution to the development and use of technology in teaching and learning, particularly in the Arab region.

 I am very interested in the integration of computer software and web applications into the curriculum in developing nations.
 In my paper published in ETR&D (2008), titled ” Digital storytelling: A meaningful technology-integrated approach for engaged student learning”, I mentioned that, the majority of teachers in many developing countries believe that technology integration is a difficult, time-consuming and resource-intensive endeavor and is more trouble than it is worth.
 Therefore, I am interested in helping those teachers to provide their students with more and long-term opportunities to spend sufficient time working together with technology and build their own technology-enhanced learning communities.